championuz/calculatorapp/Readme.md

 1. Node.js: You can download and install Node.js from the official website: [https://nodejs.org](https://nodejs.org)

 2. Set up React Native: Set up React Native on your PC using npm (Node Package Manager).
-Check out [Their documentation](https://nodejs.org):
+Check out [the introduction.](https://reactnative.dev/docs/getting-started)

 ### Cloning the Repository